marcusoftnet/marcusoftnet.github.io/_posts/2016-09-05-its-all-perspective.md

 Without going to deep into psychology and bringing it back to the topic at hand: agile and lean - I think it's like this:

-With lean we take a totally different basic premise for how work should be handled: we [manage for flow](https://en.wikipedia.org/wiki/Kanban_(development)?oldformat=true#General_practices), whereas many organization instead manage for resource utilisation.
+With lean we take a totally different basic premise for how work should be handled: we [manage for flow](https://en.wikipedia.org/wiki/Kanban_(development)?oldformat=true#General_practices), whereas many organization instead manage for resource utilization.
 Now I propose that one is not generally *better* than the other - they just strive towards different goals.
 I know which one I *think* is better, but since lean is a business strategy I'm going to treat it like that, a strategy, and continue to use it until I see something better.

-When you manage for flow you turn the tables totally for how we are treating, managing and organising our processes.
+When you manage for flow you turn the tables totally for how we are treating, managing and Organizing our processes.
 Here's a few examples that is very different from traditional methods when managing for flow;

 * Slack or idle time is not bad, since it gives room for innovation and also make sure that works flows even faster (i.e. I'm available when needed).
 For example consider [mob programming](http://codebetter.com/marcushammarberg/2013/08/06/mob-programming/) where 4-5 people take turns using the same keyboard and screen - a very popular agile method.
 * Problems are not bad - they are nuggets of gold for those to improve their process even further.
 Stopping and reflect on the problem to do even better tomorrow is a great thing.